drkittendorf/06-weather-dashboard/README.md

 ## DESCRIPTION

-This webpage **showcases** the Open Weather API and uses 2 different with 2 different keys.
+This webpage **showcases** the Open Weather API and uses 2 different API calls/ keys with Open Weather.
 One to provide temperature and one to provide wind speed.
+The app stores previously searched cities, and displays.

 - User is provided a weather dashboard with form input